🌐 Dimensions: Structure and Sentience

 🔭 Dimensions, Movement, and the Laws of Physics

 Beings that share the same dimension also share the same local physics.
-A rock, a plant, an animal, and a human all obey the same chemistry, gravity, and electromagnetic forces.
+A rock, a plant, an animal, and a human all obey the same fundamental physical laws, including chemistry, gravity, and electromagnetism.
 What separates them is not separate physical laws but their scope of awareness and agency within those laws.

-• Rocks (first dimension) persist in simple stability — existence without movement.
+Rocks (first dimension) persist in simple stability — existence governed by active physical bonds rather than biological movement or agency.

-Movement is a practical marker of dimensional distinction: the more a being can act within its environment, the higher it stands in dimensional hierarchy.
+Capacity for action within the environment is a practical marker of dimensional distinction.
+The more a being can act within its environment, the greater its scope of agency within the dimensional hierarchy.
 Humans extend this further through creativity, exploration, and invention, reshaping landscapes rather than simply living within them.

 When consciousness advances into the fourth dimension, the difference is as radical as the difference between plants and humans.
 Time itself becomes a terrain — navigable and malleable — and beings in that dimension treat temporal relations as part of their landscape.
 To them, our existence appears as limited as a plant’s awareness seems to us.